chrisabbotthauxwell/claim-status-api/README.md

 ### Azure Container Registry service connection
 An Docker Registry service connection `sc-acr-claimstatusai-3` is created to connect the Azure DevOps Project to the ACR resource.

+### Pipeline variables
+The following variables are defined for the Azure DevOps pipeline and applied to the Container App during the deployment of the image:
+- OPENAI_MODEL (pipeline variable)
+- AZURE_OPENAI_ENDPOINT (pipeline secret)
+- AZURE_OPENAI_KEY (pipeline secret)